leeorf/gobarber/frontend/README.md

 # Install the dependencies
 $ yarn

-# Be sure the file 'src/services/api.ts' have the IP to your API
+# Be sure the file 'src/services/api.ts' have your API URL

 # Start the client
 $ yarn start